About the Company

 The Mining Process as it pertains to the Trust of

 Great Northern Iron Ore Properties

-The Trust of Great Northern Iron Ore Properties currently receives royalties from the mining of taconite ore from its properties by the Trusts lessees.
+The Trust of Great Northern Iron Ore Properties currently receives royalties primarily from the mining of taconite ore from its properties by the Trusts lessees.
 The Trust itself does not mine or beneficiate the taconite ore.
 Rather, the Trust has many long-term leases with steel and mining companies that hold a leasehold interest in the Trusts properties.
 While the Trust also does receive current year rental or minimum royalty income from its lessees for the leasehold interests, most of the royalty revenues are earned once the taconite ore is shipped (removed from the leased premises).